JulianAburrow/InfloUserManager/README.md

 Refactor the WebAPI project to use the CQRS pattern - and do the same with the tests.

 Add a UserNumber field to enable unique identification of Users.
-Currently in progress.
+Completed and available in feature branch.

 Add Search functionality to enable the location of Users by UserNumber, Forename, Surname etc